Theory of

 Ø ¥

-CODE WORDS: abuse, across, am, anti-psychotics, arithmetic, ashamed, authority, babe, beating, [bird], brutal, buster, caring, chance, chicken, concealer, dad, dare, desire, disabled, drugs, ewe, father, [finger], hates, hating, he, here's, honey, individual, joking, lesbian, lifetime, line, lithium, make, medication, mentioned, obsessively, open-toed, or, pen, picking, pot, regulations, seduce, shame, sincerity, squeeze, star, stopped, strong, sweetie, ta-ta, Tarot-navigation, try, visit, wash, weed
+CODE WORDS: abuse, across, anatomy, anti-psychotics, arithmetic, ashamed, authority, babe, beating, [bird], brutal, bucks, buster, [caller-ID], caring, chance, chicken, concealer, dad, dare, desire, disabled, drugs, ewe, father, few, [finger], fish-face, handled, hates, hating, hatred, he, here's, honey, individual, joking, lesbian, lid, lifetime, lithium, make, medication, neo-vaudeville, [nickname], obsessively, open-toed, or, Oxford, pen, permitted, pot, professionally, regulations, seduce, shame, shows, simply, sincerity, spaz, squeeze, star, stopped, strong, sweetie, ta-ta, Tarot-navigation, try, visit, wash, weed, women's

 III